-I get emails every week from travel writers asking me how to find magazines where they can pitch travel stories - which magazines will be the best targets for their query letters.
+Every week I get emails from travel writers asking me where to pitch travel stories.
+Which magazines are the best targets for their query letters?

-Through my writer’s coaching business I work with several dozen novice travel journalists, and I notice the one thing they also struggle with is finding the right magazines to pitch their stories to.
+Through my writer’s coaching business I've worked with more than a hundred novice travel journalists, and I notice the one thing they also struggle with is finding the right magazines to pitch their stories to.

 The process of figuring out where to pitch travel stories confounds most writers at the onset of their career.